analogdevicesinc/ai8x-training/README.md

   * Pooling strides can be 1 through 16.
 For 2D pooling, the stride is the same for both dimensions.

   * For 2D pooling, supported pooling kernel sizes are 1×1 through 16×16, including non-square kernels.
-1D pooling supports kernels from 1 through 16. *Note: 1×1 kernels can be used when a convolution stride other than 1 is desired.*
+1D pooling supports kernel sizes from 1 through 16. *Note: 1×1 kernels can be used when a convolution stride other than 1 is desired.*

   * Average pooling is implemented both using `floor()`and using rounding (half towards positive infinity).
 Use the `--avg-pool-rounding` switch to turn on rounding in the training software and the Network Generator.